 The Charter and Code was endorsed in 2013 by ISGlobal.
 Following this commitment, on 2014 we started designing a new Human Resources Strategy for Researchers according to the Charter and Code to make ISGlobal a more attractive workplace for researchers at all levels and setting the scenario towards the application for the "HR Excellence in Research" accreditation.

-ISGlobal's Action Plan applies to all staff categories and includes actions with different scopes: from short-term and hands-on actions to important and long-term ones significant to the progress of ISGLOBAL.
+ISGlobal's Action Plan applies to all staff categories and includes actions with different scopes: from short-term and hands-on actions to important and long-term ones significant to the progress of ISGlobal.

-The proposed actions have been grouped in four areas in alignment with the European Code and Charter: Ethical and Professional Aspects, Recruitment, Working Conditions and Social Security and Training and Career Development.
+The proposed actions have been grouped into four areas in alignment with the European Code and Charter: Ethical and Professional Aspects, Recruitment, Working Conditions and Social Security and Training and Career Development.
 A coordinator, timeframe and indicator have been defined for each action.
 All the actions included in ISGlobal's Action Plan reinforce the overall aims of our Human Resources Strategy which consist in providing a high-quality environment for our staff.

 2015-2017 HRS4R Action Plan